Discover our neighborhoods

 The Mississippi River Greenbelt Park at sunset.

-Memphis’s proximity to state lines in Arkansas and Mississippi makes the city a short drive away from bedroom communities in Fayette County, TN, Crittenden County, AR and DeSoto County, MS. Heavy highway congestion is rare and commute times from these areas range from 15 to 45 minutes.
+Memphis’s proximity to state lines in Arkansas and Mississippi makes the city a short drive away from bedroom communities in Fayette County, TN, Crittenden County, AR and DeSoto County, MS. Heavy highway congestion is rare and commute times from these areas range from 15-45 minutes.

 Silhouette of a large tree and shoreline in front of a river at sunset.